PETA calling for investigation of Tuscola dog breeder

 One other dog, a male poodle, was partially shaved on his back several weeks prior, but “there are remaining mats on the back of the thighs/back end of the dog that had not been removed,” the report stated.

-The USDA also reported five male and female dogs on the premises had nails about one to one-and-a-half inches long that hadn’t been trimmed in several weeks.
+The USDA also reported five male and female dogs on the premises had nails about 1 to 1.5 inches long that hadn’t been trimmed in several weeks.

 “Each of these dogs had long nails that caused their toes to twist to the side or not lie in a normal position when standing on a flat surface,” the report said.

-Hostetler wasn’t reached by The News-Gazette, but Jonathan Lawler, spokesman for Illinois Husbandry and Animal Welfare Association, said PETA is targeting Hostetler and his Timber Acres Kennels because Hostetler is Amish.
+Hostetler could not be reached by The News-Gazette, but Jonathan Lawler, spokesman for Illinois Husbandry and Animal Welfare Association, said PETA is targeting Hostetler and his Timber Acres Kennels because Hostetler is Amish.

 “The report you’re referencing has to do with long toenails and matted hair,” Lawler said.
 “His dogs are socialized.
 His dogs are seen by a vet constantly.
 He has just not kept up on the grooming standards.”